PeachyDB-Inc/PeachyDB/PerformanceMonitoring.md

  of active fibers if the other performance counters indicate that the CPU is idling while the queries are waiting on i/o.
 As the database far exceeds the size of available RAM, latency is bound to be impacted due to storage i/o.
 This is why as data gets loaded the write throughput will degrade linearly unless more parallelism is introduced.
-- when adding additional clients, always confirm from server stats that the CPUs are underutilized by writers/readers.
+- When adding additional clients, always confirm from server stats that the CPUs are underutilized by writers/readers.